Harrypotterrrr/Homepage/_posts/2019-05-18-Text_to_image-2.md

 ## Overview

-Precious method so far only used conditioning variable such as a class label or non-localized caption, and didn't allow for controlling the location information of objects.
+Previous method so far only used conditioning variable such as a class label or non-localized caption, and didn't allow for controlling the location information of objects.

 This model learns to perform content controllable and location controllable image synthesis, that is what and where.
 There are two ways to encode spatial constraints, one is incorporating spatial masking and cropping modules into a text-conditional GAN with spatial transformers, another is locating part of the object by a set of normalized coordinates (x, y) with multiplicative gating mechanism.